AndySomogyi/sbmlsolver/test/googletest-release-1.10.0/googlemock/docs/cook_book.md

 Suppose the bug is that the `"c"` in the third `EXPECT_CALL` is a typo and should actually be `"a"`.
-With the above message, you should see that the actual `F("a", "good")` call is matched by the first `EXPECT_CALL`, not the third as you thought.
-From that it should be obvious that the third `EXPECT_CALL` is written wrong.
+With the above message, you should see that the actual `F("a", "good")` call is matched by the first `EXPECT_CALL`, not the third as you thought. type that it should be obvious that the third `EXPECT_CALL` is written wrong.
 Case solved.

 If you are interested in the mock call trace but not the stack traces, you can